Avdbergnmf/LokomatManuals/README.md

 - [Lokomat Brochure](Other/Lokomat_Brochure.pdf)
 - [Lokomat FreeD Brochure](Other/Lokomat_FreeD_Brochure.pdf)

+Everything is connected through Ethernet, with the exception of 2 (connected through serial):
+- The PixArt camera
+- The connections between LinMot driver and motor

 > Note: **?** Questionmarks indicate unclear parts which need to be looked into further.

 ## Overall structure